cgarrigues/OmniFocus-Automation/README.md

 Either `@defer(«placeholder»)` or `@due(«placeholder»)` will prompt for a date, and you can have a default like this: `@defer(«placeholder|2w»)` to defer 2 weeks.
 A second task that says `@defer(«placeholder»+3d)` will be deferred 3 days later than the first one.

 The Bear notes have a header with the name of the Template and are tagged with **#taskpaper** and sometimes **#mustmatch**.
 The template name may have placeholders in it.
 If so, the template is only offered if the task matches the name.
-The template is also only offered if it has the **#mustmatch** tag.
+The template with a **#mustmatch** tag is also only offered if it matches.

 An expanded task may be saved back to Bear with the **#mustmatch** added to save from re-entering tasks that recur frequently.